Prep Time: 10 minutes

 4. Add mustard and cumin seeds and stir until they pop, about 2 minutes.

 5. Add the rice, beans, turmeric and salt and stir.

 6. Add the water, and bring to a boil.

 7. Reduce heat, cover most of the way, and simmer 25 minutes, until rice and beans are cooked.

 Add any vegetables you like to the pot while the rice and beans are cooking.

 Try adding fresh herbs near the end of the cooking time, such as thyme or parsley.

 Kitchari, a combination of rice and mung beans, is used in Ayurveda for cleansing the system.

-Packed with protein?
-Check.
 No added sugar?
 Check.
+Vegan?
+Check.
 Non-GMO?
 Check.
+Gluten-free?
+Check.
+Grain-free?
+Check.
+Paleo?
+Check.
 Provides clean-burning fuel?
 Check.
-Aids in detoxification?
+Free of common allergens?
 Check.
-Helps suppress cravings?
+Helps suppress sugar cravings?
 Check.
 Contains MCTs?
 Check.
 Stash one in your bag or in your desk and you can avoid the vending machine!